-Greg Clarke, PhD, has focused much of his research on the prevention and treatment of depression, anxiety, and insomnia in both adults and youth, as well as population-level mental health improvement through the use of e-health interventions (e.g., websites, smartphone apps).
+Greg Clarke, PhD, has focused much of his research on the prevention and treatment of depression, suicide, anxiety, and insomnia in both adults and youth, as well as population-level mental health improvement through the use of telehealth and e-health interventions (e.g., websites, smartphone apps).

 Dr. Clarke received his PhD in clinical psychology from the University of Oregon in 1985 and has conducted mental health research for more than 30 years.